jhumelsine/jhumelsine.github.io/_posts/2025-04-04-approval-testing.md

 <img src="https://live.staticflickr.com/3145/2970400508_dbf3ef8861_b.jpg" alt="Fred Flintstone" title="Image Source: https://www.flickr.com/photos/andertoons-cartoons/2970400508" width = "25%" align="right" style="padding-right: 20px;">

 Let’s return to our __Hanna-Barbera__ project.
 Given that the customer’s domain is cartoons, they are going to want to feature cartoon images in their GUI.
-So rather than just return _Fred Flintstone’s_ name, the customer will want to see his image.
+So rather than just returning _Fred Flintstone’s_ name, the customer will want to see his image.

 You can easily launch the GUI and see an image of Fred and verify:
-* When we expect to see him
+* When you expect to see him
 * Where you expect to see him
-* How large you expect him to be
+* What size you expect him to be

 But this isn’t easily automated as a test.
 We can automate is the ASCII that will render Fred's image via the GUI.

 For example, Fred’s rendering for this page is defined as padded on the right and being 25% of the width of the window.
 Here’s the __HTML__ code that renders it.
-You could  create a test that confirms the the generated __HTML__ for how Fred should be rendered matches the following:
+You could  create a test that confirms the generated __HTML__ for how Fred should be rendered matches the following:
 ```html
 <img src="https://live.staticflickr.com/3145/2970400508_dbf3ef8861_b.jpg" alt="Fred Flintstone"
     title="Image Source: https://www.flickr.com/photos/andertoons-cartoons/2970400508"